wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-prepare/includes/prepare-modernization-workstream.md

     - Reviewing and accepting the service agreement.
     - Setting up a Desktop Analytics workspace.
 1.  **Connect Configuration Manager**.
 Woodgrove can do this by:
-    - Updating Configuration Manager site to version 1902 or higher, installing the version 1902 update rollup, and updating clients using automatic client upgrade.
+    - Updating Configuration Manager site to version 1902 or later, installing the version 1902 update rollup, and updating clients using automatic client upgrade.
     - Connecting to the service.
-Connect to Desktop Analytics using the Azure Services Wizard in Configuration Manager.
+Connect to Desktop Analytics using the Azure Services wizard in Configuration Manager.
 1.  **Enroll devices**: Desktop Analytics doesn’t need agents for device enrollment.
 Instead, Woodgrove should use Configuration Manager to deploy enrollment settings to the clients it wants to enroll in Desktop Analytics.

 Use the [how-to guide](https://docs.microsoft.com/configmgr/desktop-analytics/set-up) for a detailed step-by-step walkthrough on setting up and using Desktop Analytics.